Curry to captain England in Six Nations opener against Scotland

 Nick Isiekwe, only called in as cover for Lawes last week, partners Maro Itoje in the second row, with prop Ellis Genge preferred to Joe Marler.

-Jones, typically, said all the pressure was on Scotland, who last year beat England behind closed doors at Twickenham for the first time in 38 years.
+Jones, typically, said all the pressure was on Scotland, who last year beat England at Twickenham for the first time in 38 years in a match held behind closed doors due to the coronavirus pandemic.

-"It's the first time I've had the experience of going up there when Scotland have been red-hot favourites," said Jones.
-"They're expected to win...They are red hot favourites and they've got to cope with that."
+"It's the first time I've had the experience of going up there when Scotland have been red-hot favourites," he said.

+"They're expected to win... they've got to cope with that.
+We can't wait to get up there."

+"And the best thing about it is that we're going to play in Scottish weather," added Jones, referring to the forecast of rain and swirling winds at Murrayfield.

 England (15-1)